Thalesrup/interactive-pokedex-with-voice/README.md

 # About this
 This project is an attempt to "draw" the famous pokedex using only CSS and HTML.

-An searching feature is also implemented using ES6 Javascript.
+Searching and voice reading features are implemented using ES6 Javascript.

 ## Credits
 API: https://pokeapi.co